 Some dedicate their entire careers to investing, or giving advice on investing.
 However, entering the world of investments doesn't have to be overwhelming.
 In fact, it can be highly beneficial to any working adult.

-U.S. News & World Report explained that people should only invest if they have money to spare .
-The earnings you make through investment should be a contribution toward your future or retirement.
-This means that, if you have a lot of loans to pay off or you find yourself strapped for cash, you might consider holding off investing until you have significant income.
+The earnings you make through investing should be a contribution toward your future or retirement.
+This means that, if you have a lot of loans to pay off or find yourself strapped for cash, you might consider holding off investing until you have significant income.
 If you have money that is going into a savings account and remaining untouched, however, investing can be a more profitable option.

 Consider your options

 Once you have determined that you have excess cash that you feel comfortable going without, you first need to consider how you wish to invest.
-There are many different ways to invest your money, but U.S. News suggested three for beginners:
+There are many ways to invest your money, here are three ways for beginners:

 - Certificates of Deposit: These are pretty risk-free, because they are insured by the Federal Deposit Insurance Corp.
 With a CD, you will put your money in for a fixed amount of time - usually a few months or years - at a specified interest rate.
 Since they are very low risk, the interest rate is usually also low.
 When the chosen amount of time is up, you can choose to keep it in the CD at the current interest rate, or withdraw it to use as you wish.

-- Mutual funds: These allow investors to put money into a collection of stocks or other investment opportunities with other people, Fidelity explained .
+- Mutual funds: These allow you to buy a share in a fund and the company will invest your money for you in securities.
 They are a good way to diversify your investment portfolio, which alleviates some risk.